HOME

 Chemin des Dames

 Hitler was stationed here in 1917.
-Hitlers Führerhauptquartier (FHQ) Wolfsschlucht 2 was in the same area.
-A litlle north of Soissons.
+Hitler's WW2 Führerhauptquartier Wolfsschlucht 2 was in the same area, a litlle north of Soissons.

 Chemin des Dames weergeven op een grotere kaart